Introducing Plainsong: a poetry cycle of the past

 Plainsong and Flatlands

-Flatlands (Salt 2010), set in Britain's deep tribal past.
-That collection seeks to bring to life more than 2,000 years of prehistory, from the late Stone Age through to the Roman invasion.
-Shortlisted for the Seamus Heaney Centre Prize, it also received the poetry prize in the East Anglian Book Awards and won the International Rubery Book Award.
+The cycle is a companion to an earlier book, Flatlands (Salt 2010), set in Britain's deep tribal past.
+That collection seeks to bring to life more than 2,000 years of prehistory, from the late Stone Age up to the Roman invasion.
+Shortlisted for the Seamus Heaney Centre Prize, it also won the poetry prize in the East Anglian Book Awards and the International Rubery Book Award.

 poems, including Kalashnikov, Letters from Manuela, and Dancing for Monsieur Degas.